top of page

 undesirable on-target indel rates, the first nuclease that can achieve this

+to the best of our knowledge.
 It is further demonstrated that the fusion motif,

 Brex27, can be used as a plug-and-play module to improve other gene